rreinecke/global-gradient-based-groundwater-model/README.md

 If you want to add custom fields you can do so in src/DataProcessing/DataOutput.
 ```
 {

-    @@ -138,29 +72,8 @@ If you want to add custom fields you can do so in src/DataProcessing/DataOutput.

   "output": {
     "StaticResult": [
       {